katarzyna-zarnowiec/rails-tutorial/README.md

 The aim of this short tutorial is the very basic introduction into rails development, it is based on resources from [2] and [3]

-# Create new API rails app
+# Step 1.
+Create new API rails app
 Commit :turtle: [ccba7cb63389e64911ffa6a608a966bdee2a1e41](https://github.com/tortuga-feliz/rails-tutorial/commit/ccba7cb63389e64911ffa6a608a966bdee2a1e41)

 To create new rails app run